stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 # stoermelder MIDI-KIT

 MIDI-KIT is a scripting module for altering, filtering, delaying, or generating MIDI messages.
-It bundles two lightweight scripting engines — a small subset of JavaScript and a small subset of Lua — so you can pick whichever language you are more comfortable with.
+It bundles two scripting engines — a full JavaScript engine (QuickJS) and a small subset of Lua — so you can pick whichever language you are more comfortable with.

 ## How it works